Project

 • It's important that the apparent screen resolution exactly matches the physical monitor resolution.
 These details are on the player's responsibility, but should be clearly documented.
 So A) the operating system "screen resolution" must match the true physical resolution of the interlaced display.
 And further, B) on recent versions of Windows, the display scale must be set to "100%".
 So if you have your Windows desktop set to show "large icons", you might need to make them small while playing in these modes.

-#4 Updated by skyjake over 7 years ago
+#4 Updated by skyjake about 8 years ago

 See 3d7fa3438a8.
 Some tweaks should still be applied after gl2-viewcompositor has been merged.

-#5 Updated by skyjake over 7 years ago
+#5 Updated by skyjake about 8 years ago

 • Status changed from New to In Progress